eliasdorneles/eliasdorneles.github.io/site/pages/about.md

 ## Open Source

-I'm fond of open source software, and in the past I have been active notably in the [Python](https://www.python.org/) open source community.
+I like open source software, and in the past I have been active notably in the [Python](https://www.python.org/) open source community.

 Some projects I have contributed to: